NottingHack/rules/definitions.rst

 Definitions
 ===========

 The following definitions are used throughout the rules.
-Where these definition differ from those laid down in the `Constitution <https://wiki.nottinghack.org.uk/wiki/Constitution>`_, the definition from the Constitution will be used.
+Where these definitions differ from those laid down in the `Constitution <https://wiki.nottinghack.org.uk/wiki/Constitution>`_, the definition from the Constitution will be used.

 * **The Board** refers to the seven trustees of Nottinghack
 * **Nottinghack** refers to the organisation Nottingham Hackspace Ltd